SchoolOfCode/bootcamp-pre-course/README.md

 ### It might be time to take your first steps into JavaScript

-To continue the body analogy from above, if HTML is the skeleton giving the structure of the page and CSS is what makes it usable and beautiful, JavaScript powers the muscles that allow it to function and do useful things. 💪 However, JavaScript isn't just for the web!
+If HTML is the skeleton giving the structure of the page and CSS is what makes it look great (or not), JavaScript is the brains that power the muscles and allow it to do useful things. 💪 However, JavaScript isn't just for the web!
 JavaScript is a flexible, multi-paradigm language that can run just about anywhere.
 In fact, according to the oft-quoted [Atwood's Law](https://blog.codinghorror.com/the-principle-of-least-power/), "Any application that can be written in JavaScript will eventually be written in JavaScript".
 Learning JavaScript will empower you to code across the tech spectrum!

+Here's our introduction to [the History of JavaScript](https://youtu.be/t8eQjr9JGM8) - there are some really great points about JavaScript in this video, see if you can notice them all.
+You may need to watch this a few times... apologies if the tune becomes stuck in your head.

 Get your hands on JavaScript by progressing through the free interactive lessons available in the [JavaScript CodeCademy course](https://www.codecademy.com/learn/introduction-to-javascript).
 Again, if you prefer to learn via video, you can code along with the [FreeCodeCamp beginner JavaScript video](https://www.youtube.com/watch?v=PkZNo7MFNFg) instead.
 Or, if you're feeling like you want to blast through a lot of stuff... [here's the FreeCodeCamp JavaScript track](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/), but we're not expecting you to complete the whole thing just yet.